-For most small businesses, the Web is a realm full of opportunities, a place where they can connect with existing customers as well as make it easier for the world at large to discover their products and services.
-Even tiny local businesses can benefit from being online, since the Web itself drives the ‘shop local’ trend, by enabling Web users to quickly discover shops and other businesses next to them.
-But if you want to survive online as a small business in today’s tough online environment, you have to do a few things.
+For most small businesses, the web may seem like a realm full of opportunities, a place where they can connect with existing customers as well as reach out to new ones.
+Even tiny local businesses can benefit from being online, as the web drives local shopping.
+But if you want to survive as a small business in today’s tough online environment, you need to get online marketing right.
+Here’s how.

-Forget about free services for building websites or free themes – you need a unique identity, not a borrowed one.
-Depending on your budget and intent, you can use web design services to either build a website from scratch, or to customize a high-quality, preferably premium WordPress or Joomla theme to give it the spirit of your business – and its logo, too.
-Web design is not as expensive as it used to be.
+Forget about free website-building services or free themes – you need a unique identity, not a borrowed one.
+Depending on your budget and intent, you can use web design services to build a website from scratch, or at least to customize a high-quality, premium theme.
+Imbue it with the spirit of your business, and with your logo, too.
+And don’t worry too much about the cost — web design isn’t as expensive as it used to be.

-These are proof that you’re a real business and not some scam.
+A valid address and a real phone number are proof that you’re a real business and not some scam.
 Make people trust you even more by adding a photo of your shop.
-Other elements that help establish trust include Visa/MasterCard Approved Badges (if you accept online payments), virus-free badges available from Norton or other major antivirus software, and any Verified or Trusted Brand badges available in your region.
+Other elements that help establish trust include: